The Great Business Opportunity in Asia Nobody is Talking About - Part 2

 Lack of Importance to Waste Management Practices

 Last year, we have witnessed beaches like Boracay (the Philippines) and Maya Bay (Thailand) shutting on account of pollution caused by millions of sprawling tourists, wastes discharged by the beachfront hotels.
 These two tourist spots generate more than US$1 billion in annual revenue for the respective governments and provide employment to 36,000 people.
-While these shutdowns will be first of many to follow, imagine the economic impact it will cause if more governments follow these inevitable measures to protect environment.
-Clean up activities offer only a short-term solution and pose major cost challenges to the governments, especially in middle income countries like Indonesia, Philippines, Malaysia and Thailand.
+While these shutdowns will be the first of many to follow, imagine the economic impact it will cause if more governments follow these inevitable measures to protect the environment.
+Clean up activities offer only a short-term solution and pose major cost challenges to the governments, especially in middle-income countries like Indonesia, the Philippines, Malaysia and Thailand.

 Lack of Incentivization